 Actual Fairy Tales

-This fairy tale is about a spoiled little girl forced to dance on and on in her red shoes.
+The Red Shoes (Danish: De røde sko), written by Hans Christian Andersen, is a fairy tale about a spoiled little girl forced to dance on and on in her new shoes.

 To read the rest of the story Click Here.